sgeigers/Phidgets-For-Processing/README.md

 Beginners are encouraged to open the examples from within the Processing environment (File -> Examples -> Contributed Libraries -> Phidgets For Processing).<br>
 More advanced programmers can have a look at the javadoc reference.
 A copy of the reference is included in the .zip as well.

+## Our Lab
-Written in the Kadar Design and Technology Center, Shenkar College of Engineering, Design and Art, Israel.
+This library was written in the [Kadar Design and Technology Center](https://www.facebook.com/KadarDesignTechnologyCenterShenkar/), Shenkar College of Engineering, Design and Art, Israel.